 CNC Routers X Axis Frame Design

-When your building your own CNC Router machine, the X-axis is the base frame axis, why because it supports the X-axis linear rails.
+When you’re building your own CNC Router machine, the X-axis is the base frame axis, why because it supports the X-axis linear rails.

 This part of the machine servers 3 main tasks: